Sleep Apnea Treatment Bloomfield Hills

 - Certain drugs or prescription medications

-If you can identify that you have some of these risk factors, try to control the ones that you can and visit our office to see if you’re affected by sleep apnea.
-For example, stopping the use of tobacco and losing weight can dramatically lower your risk of this sleeping disorder.
+If you have some of these risk factors, try to control the ones that you can.
+For example, stopping the use of tobacco and losing weight can dramatically lower your risk of this sleep disorder.

 How Can I Achieve a Better Night’s Sleep?

-The best way to achieve the rest you deserve is to visit our office for sleep apnea therapy.
-We can provide you with a solution that allows you to count sheep in peace.
+The best way to achieve the rest you deserve is to pursue professional sleep apnea treatment.
 However, there are some other steps you can take to give yourself the best chance at a great night’s sleep.
-Try not to drink caffeine after noon and work some exercise into your daily routine.
+Try not to drink caffeine after noon, and be sure to work some exercise into your daily routine.
 That way, once your head hits the pillow, your body will feel like it’s time to rest!
 You can also try any activities that provide stress relief like meditating, gardening, or any other calming hobbies you enjoy.

 Why Should I Get Sleep Apnea Treatment with a Dentist?

-It may seem surprising that we can help you achieve a better night’s rest with the help of a dentist, but they specialize in your oral health and the connected area.
-In the past, sleep apnea was only treated using the CPAP machine—a device that forces air through a nasal mask into your airway to help you breathe.
+It may seem surprising that a dentist can help you achieve a better night’s rest, but they specialize in your oral health and the connected areas.
+In the past, sleep apnea was only treated using a CPAP machine, which is a device that forces air through a nasal mask into your airway to help you breathe.
 This can often be uncomfortable and inconvenient.
-However, treatment from our office utilizes custom-made oral appliances that prop the jaw open for easy breathing.
-It’s comfortable to wear, simple to use, and easy to travel with.
+However, treatment from our dental office utilizes custom-made oral appliances that prop the jaw open for easy breathing.
+These appliances are comfortable to wear, simple to use, and easy to travel with.